jwo/ruby-fiddle-web/README.md

 You can see on the web at http://rubyfiddle.com

-Execution takes place in a separate service to remove access to the database: https://github.com/jwo/ruby-fiddle-exec
+Execution takes place in a separate service, under JRuby, to remove access to the database: https://github.com/jwo/ruby-fiddle-exec

 TODO
 ----